-If you're on the hunt for the best business projector to make your presentations really stand out or to supercharge your home entertainment, then you've come to the right place.
+If you're looking for one of the best business projector choices to make your presentations really stand out or to supercharge your home entertainment, then you've come to the right place.

-In our list of the best business projectors, we've examined a wide range of makes and models to suit all kinds of budgets and use cases.
+In our list of the best business projectors, we've examined a wide range of brands and models to suit all kinds of budgets and use cases.

 Buying one of the best business projectors will mean looking for different features than buying a projector for entertainment, so high resolutions and millions of inputs aren’t going to be quite as important as they would otherwise be.